 Developing an overall plan for revitalization.

 Multipurpose Grant funding must be used to conduct both assessment and cleanup activities.
 Multipurpose Grant recipients will be required to, at a minimum, conduct one Phase II environmental site assessment and remediate one site.
-Additionally, Multipurpose Grant funding must be used to develop an overall plan for revitalization of the target area (which must include a feasible reuse strategy of at least one priority brownfield site) if a plan does not already exist.
-Note, projects that allocate at least 70% of the funds for tasks directly related to site-specific work, including site assessments, remediation, and associated tasks (with at least $200,000 designated for tasks directly associated with site remediation) will be reviewed more favorably.
-Refer to Section M. of the FY23 Brownfields Frequently Asked Questions (FAQs) for additional guidance.
+Additionally, Multipurpose Grant funding must be used to develop an overall plan for revitalization of the target area (which must include a feasible reuse strategy of at least one priority site) if a plan does not already exist.
+Note, projects that allocate at least 70% of the funds for tasks directly related to site-specific work, including site assessments, remediation, and associated tasks (with at least 25% of the total award amount designated for tasks directly associated with site remediation) will be reviewed more favorably.
+Refer to Section M. of the FY24 FAQs for additional guidance.

-An applicant must be the sole owner of at least one brownfield site within their target area by November 22, 2022, where cleanup activities may be conducted.
+An applicant must be the sole owner of at least one brownfield site within their target area by NOVEMBER 13, 2023, where cleanup activities may be conducted.
 For the purposes of eligibility determinations in these guidelines only, the term “own” means fee simple title through a legal document (for example a recorded deed); unless EPA approves a different ownership arrangement (for example, a nominee agreement or 99-year irrevocable lease).
-EPA will find applicants ineligible if they do not meet the ownership requirement by November 22, 2022.
-Refer to threshold criterion Section III.B.4. and FY23 FAQs for additional information.
+EPA will find applicants ineligible if they do not meet the ownership requirement by NOVEMBER 13, 2023.
+Refer to threshold criterion Section III.B.4. and FY24 FAQs for additional information.

 A Multipurpose Grant recipient may only expend grant funds for the remediation of a brownfield site it owns and may not issue a subaward to another site owner to conduct the remediation.
 The terms and conditions of Multipurpose Grants will require recipients to provide documentation of ownership for sites they intend to clean up with grant funds.
-Grant recipients also will need to demonstrate they are not liable for any contamination at a brownfield site prior to expending grant funds for remediation of a brownfield site.
+Grant recipients also will need to demonstrate they are not liable for any contamination at a brownfield site prior to expending grant funds for the remediation of a brownfield site.

-Multipurpose Grants do not require a cost share in the FY23 competition cycle.
+Multipurpose Grants do not require a cost share in the FY24 competition cycle.

-Prior to naming a contractor (including a consultant) or subrecipient in your application, please carefully review Section III.B.7. of these guidelines, Section IV of EPA’s Solicitation Clauses, and Section D. in the FY23 FAQs.

-For the purposes of these guidelines, the term “grant” refers to the cooperative agreement that EPA will award to a successful applicant.
-Please refer to Section II.C. for a description of EPA’s anticipated substantial involvement in the cooperative agreements awarded under these guidelines.

-EPA urges applicants to review the FY23 FAQs.

 I.B.
 Uses of Grant Funds

 Multipurpose Grant funds can be used for the direct costs associated with the inventory, site prioritization, site reuse planning, community involvement, assessment, cleanup planning, and cleanup of a brownfield site.
+For examples of grant project accomplishments across the country, please see the EPA Brownfield Grant Recipients Success Stories.
+For more information on a range of brownfield funding topics, please refer to the FY24 FAQs.

 Conducting Brownfields Planning & Developing Site Reuse Plans